Lyneham Primary School

 Training in SEN is continually updated to ensure new initiatives and research is put into place to benefit the children within the School.
 The school is a member of the National Association for SEN (NASEN)

-We teach a differentiated curriculum to ensure that the needs of all children are met.
+We teach a scaffolded curriculum to ensure that the needs of all children are met.
 We implement Wave 2 class provision maps/ AfL grids with specific ‘academic aspirations’.
 A number of intervention programmes are in place for children who require additional support.

 1. How is the effectiveness of the provision for pupils with SEN evaluated?